Yield: 12 servings (at least)

 1/2 teaspoon vanilla extract

-In the bowl of an electric mixer, cream butter with coffee and cocoa powder.
+In bowl of an electric mixer, cream butter with coffee and cocoa powder.
 Turn mixer off, add 1/3 of confectioner’s sugar and a tablespoon of creamer, and beat until creamy.
 Repeat with remaining confectioner’s sugar and creamer, ending with last third of sugar scraping down sides of bowl as necessary.
 Adjust consistency with additional confectioner’s sugar or creamer as desired.
 Beat in vanilla until incorporated.
 If a darker color is desired to contrast more with almonds, add more dissolved coffee, cocoa powder, or both.